 In the Lindenwood University School of Education, we define the word “leadership” broadly.
 Leadership is not defined by titles but actions.
 Our courses and internship experiences focus on combining the art and science of leadership.
 While research is a part of every degree offered in Educational Leadership, our faculty challenge students to apply this research in their own educational setting, whether it’s a school district, nonprofit corporation, institution of higher education, health care, or industry.
 Whether you are looking to earn a master’s degree to become a principal or earn a doctorate to become an administrator in K-12 or in higher education, Lindenwood University’s School of Education can meet your needs.

 Our faculty have experience in a variety of leadership positions ranging from school district principal or superintendent to hospital vice president.
 Those who teach in courses related to Missouri administrator certification are experienced building level principals.
-Adjunct faculty are all practitioners chosen for their expertise in the course content.
+Adjunct instructors are all practitioners chosen for their expertise in the course content.

 Educational Leadership at Lindenwood encompasses a wide variety of programs at the graduate level with options for the level of degree you are seeking.
 For example, those looking for initial principal certification can pursue either a master’s degree or an Educational Specialist; those seeking advanced administrator certification can choose either an EdS or an EdD.
 Our faculty can help you decide which path best meets your needs.
 We also offer new programs for those interested in Instructional Leadership like the Math Specialist Grades 1-6 add-on certification.